tobiasjcat/ice_end/dailylogs.md

 We are kept waiting for a few hours before Skied Firefist Neiryeet arrives.
 Several slaves haul in a throne made of bones, stone and iron.
 Firefist is a tall green-skinned half-orc with tinges of red and orange near where his veins.
 Dark red hair and eyes.
 Dressed in a fur half-tunic.
 Total beef-castle.
 He wears an antler crown.
 The Tumen-orc is not impressed with us.
-He wants us to fight at a festival honoring gock-teska tomorrow.
+He wants us to fight at a festival honoring gock-teske tomorrow.
 We will be fighting five of Firefists champion at the circle of blood.
 We will be staying overnight at the Gilded Gauntlet.
 The inn which is near the palace, is quiet but very nicely appointed.
 We are allocated a fine suite.
 The fight turned out to be a lively game of capture the flag.
 After we starting winning the fight, Firefist entered the field and attacked us.
 <hr>